 Eisenstein's look at literature, film and montage is very neat.
-His knowledge of classic, especially 19th century, literature is impressive and gives the book a wider artistic base that one might not expect.
+His knowledge of classic, especially 19th century, literature is impressive and gives the book a wider artistic base than one might not expect.
 It made me wish I had known more about these topics or had read more famous literature.
 Eisenstein gets into a discussion of part and whole which leaves room for more extreme montage techniques, but can also be used to explain more basic continuity editing.
 Essentially two or more shots juxtaposed with each other, whether in contrast or in continuity, lead to a third perception which is the whole.
 He then moves on to a discussion of representation and image using the example of a clock.
 The representation is the objective visual reality of the shapes, but the image is their underlying meaning and its various associations.
 This distinction is very important to montage because the individual images must carry such a heavy archetypal weight for the juxtapositions to pack a punch or for the film to have any meaning to its audience, especially when a film moves beyond the literal representation of events.
 This also brings the spectator into the movie as an agent of giving meaning to it through their own experiences.
 All vital images, in Eisenstein's opinion, are based on a process of recollections and associations.
 It is a meeting of creator and audience in which the audience process of perceiving the work is very similar to the creator's thought process in making it.
 The images need not merely play out the facts of a scene, but they also create emotion and lead to wider, almost unrelated associations.
-In an example from his film October, he mentions a palace that had mutiple clocks in one place, each showing the time in different parts of the world.
+In an example from his film October, he mentions a palace that had multiple clocks in one place, each showing the time in different parts of the world.
 During a climactic scene, he juxtaposed all the clocks separately to give it a "shot heard 'round the world" feel, going beyond bare-bones, realist information-giving and creating something bigger.
 Eisenstein's approach to filmmaking here strikes me as very poetic and necessarily very thoughtful because every image and edit has to not merely tell a story, but to engage a collective subconscious in an emotional and intellectual way.

 Eisenstein moves on in this section to look at "montage" acting.
-He first goes into the mindset of an actor playing a part and analyzes the process, seeming to endorse the acting style known as method acting, or something very similar.
+He first goes into the mindset of an actor playing a part and analyzes the process, seeming to endorse the acting style known as method acting, later made famous by Marlon Brando, among others, or something very similar.
 He makes the sensible claim that an actor tries to put himself in the shoes of his role rather than act out the signifiers of a part or an emotion.
 In acting a part, an actor does many or all of the same things that they would do if actually going through said events.
 He brings up the ingenious example of a man who has committed a crime and is about to get caught.
 An actor playing this part would think about all the situations leading up to and flowing from this situation, creating an inner montage, thus being able to express all the clashing feelings of that moment.
 This style of acting seems the most sensible to me, as long as the search for back story does not become over the top, although some directors hate method acting, most notably Alfred Hitchcock.
-This is similar to what a director and editor does before creating a scene because our imaginations are cinematic.
+This is similar to what a director and editor do before creating a scene because our imaginations are cinematic.